 Juniata’s quiet and powerful location is known for its breathtaking beauty and world-class outdoor recreational activities, which are enjoyed by more than one million visitors a year.
 We invite you to explore the place we are proud to call home.
 These self-guided adventures include exploring the Peace Chapel, walking and biking on the Rails to Trails, hiking the Thousand Steps, and mountain biking on the Allegrippis Trails.
-All levels of fitness and experience can be accommodated through one of these activities.
+All fitness and experience levels can be accommodated through one of these activities.

 Everyone taking part in these activities does so at their own risk.
-See participation notice below.
+See the participation notice below.

 Peace Chapel Walk

 Enjoy a leisurely walk to Juniata’s Elizabeth Evans Baker Peace Chapel designed by architect and sculptor Maya Lin, who also designed the Vietnam Veterans Memorial in Washington, D.C., and the Civil Rights Memorial in Montgomery, Alabama.

 Begin your self-guided walk at the parking area on Peace Chapel Road.
 The half-mile walk to the Peace Chapel is uphill and can be completed in approximately 30 minutes.
 Once on the path, continue past the vehicle gate and up to the stone marker.
 Follow the path to the right through a grassy field and turn left when the path splits.
-Continue on the 24 granite stepping stones to the open-air chapel composed of 53 rough-cut, salt-and-pepper blocks of granite embedded in the ground in a 40-foot circle.
+Continue on the 24 granite stepping stones to the open-air chapel composed of 53 rough-cut, salt-and-pepper blocks of granite blocks embedded in the ground in a 40-foot circle.

 Once at the Chapel, relax, breathe in the fresh air, and enjoy the scenery.
 Bring a blanket and stay awhile reading, sketching, or daydreaming.